 InterContinental Phuket Resort beachfront pool and Kamala Beach at golden hour

-Room Types Worth Booking
+Room Types Worth Booking and Where the Value Sits

-• Lagoon Pool Villa (around 120 sqm, from $520): Same villa shell, slightly inland, faces an artificial lagoon rather than the sea.
+• Lagoon Pool Villa (around 120 sqm, from $520): Same villa shell, slightly inland, facing an artificial lagoon rather than the sea.
 The price gap to the Beachfront version is the cleanest value compression on the property.

 • Family Beachfront Pool Villa (around 175 sqm, from $820): Two-bedroom layout with two bathrooms.
-The category families with two children consistently flag as the one that absorbs the kids-club gap covered below.
+The category families with two children consistently flag as the one that absorbs the kids club gap covered below.

 Dining at Saffron, Sai Nam, and the Other Three Rooms